elmtree-askmo/cloudcannon-app/content/learn/education-studies/why-are-transferable-skills-such-as-critical-thinking-and-communication-important-in-a-university-environment.md

 seo:
   title: QuickTakes | Education Studies
   page_description: >-
-    This content discusses the importance of transferable skills like critical thinking and communication in a university environment, highlighting their role in enhancing academic performance, preparing for lifelong learning, and improving employability.
+    This content discusses the importance of transferable skills like critical thinking and communication in a university setting, highlighting their role in enhancing academic performance, preparing for lifelong learning, fostering effective collaboration, and increasing employability in the workforce.
   page_keywords: >-
-    transferable skills, critical thinking, communication, university environment, academic performance, lifelong learning, effective communication, collaboration, teamwork, employability, interdisciplinary connections
+    transferable skills, critical thinking, communication, university environment, academic performance, lifelong learning, effective communication, collaboration, teamwork, adaptability, workforce, interdisciplinary connections, employability
 author: QuickTakes
 question: >-
     Why are transferable skills such as critical thinking and communication important in a university environment?